Michigan: Pain and Symptom Management for Nurses

 Michigan Laws

 In 2016, Michigan, along with 32 other states, recognized the dramatic increase in deaths caused by overdoses in the United States.
 Overdose had become one of the leading causes of accidental death in the nation.
-The Good Samaritan Laws were introduced to encourage quick response to potentially fatal overdoses with a decrease in the fear for legal repercussion.
+The Good Samaritan Laws were introduced to encourage quick response to potentially fatal overdoses with a decrease in the fear of legal repercussions.

 Michigan’s Good Samaritan Law

-As stated by Michigan Department of Health and Human Services:
+As stated by the Michigan Department of Health and Human Services:

 During a drug overdose, a quick response can save a life.
 However, people illegally using drugs sometimes fail to seek medical attention during an overdose for fear of alerting the police to their illegal drug use.
 In order to prioritize saving lives, Michigan passed a Good Samaritan law in 2016.

 The following are pertinent Public Acts and Laws enacted starting in 2017 that were put into effect to support the efforts of tackling the opioid crisis.
-This also gives structure to primary care providers ability to prescribe opioids and decreases the accessibility of opioids through (all from 13):
+This also gives structure to the primary care provider’s ability to prescribe opioids and decreases the accessibility of opioids through (all from 13):

 Public Act 246 of 2017

 Disclosure of prescription opioid information with the risks to minors and patients is required, beginning 6/1/18.
 This act also includes the use of the Start Talking form.
-The form includes the patient’s information, type of controlled substance containing an opioid, signature of patient or guardian, and number of refills allowed.
-The form required that the provider shares the following information to the patient regarding the substance having potential for abuse (MDHHS-5730, Rev. 3-20):
+The form includes the patient’s information, the type of controlled substance containing an opioid, the signature of the patient or guardian, and the number of refills allowed.
+The form required that the provider shares the following information with the patient regarding the substance having potential for abuse (MDHHS-5730, Rev. 3-20):

 1. The risks of substance use disorder and overdose associated with the controlled substance containing an opioid.

-2. Individuals with mental illness and substance use disorder may have an increased risk of addictions to a controlled substance.
+2. Individuals with mental illness and substance use disorder may have an increased risk of addiction to a controlled substance.
 (Required only for minors.)

 3. Mixing opioids with benzodiazepines, alcohol, muscle relaxers, or any other drug that may depress the central nervous system can cause serious health risks, including death or disability.
 (Required only for minors.)

-4. For a female who is pregnant or is of reproductive age, the heightened risk of short and long-term effects of opioids, including by not limited to neonatal abstinence syndrome.
+4. For a female who is pregnant or is of reproductive age, the heightened risk of short and long-term effects of opioids, including but not limited to neonatal abstinence syndrome.

-5. Any other information necessary for patients to use the drug safely and effective as found in the patient counseling information section of the labeling for the controlled substance.
+5. Any other information necessary for patients to use the drug safely and effectively is found in the patient counseling information section of the controlled substance’s labeling.

 Public Act 247 of 2017